Q: Will there be more books?

 Q: How do I best support you?

 A: Buy my books!
-If you’ve already done that, please rate and review!
-Ratings and Reviews are often what drive algorithms, and I just can’t control that.
+If you’ve already done that, please rate and review my books, and TALK about them!
+Ratings and Reviews are often what drive algorithms, and person-to-person recommendations are always the best way to share books, and I just can’t control either of those things.
 Any help is well, WELL appreciated.

 Q: What is your favorite book?